Walton drives in 3 as Mariners beat Diamondbacks 7-3

 TRAINER’S ROOM

-Diamondbacks: RHP Zac Gallen, who worked five innings Saturday, has been dealing with a fingernail problem on his right middle finger, manager Torey Lovullo said.
+Diamondbacks: RHP Zac Gallen, who worked five innings Saturday, has been dealing with a fingernail problem on his right middle finger, Lovullo said.
 Gallen has been Arizona’s most consistent starter this season.
 Lovullo said the effect the fingernail had on Gallen’s pitching was “minimal.”

 UP NEXT

-Mariners: Head home for a makeup doubleheader with the Oakland Athletics on Monday.
+Mariners: Head home for a makeup doubleheader with the Athletics.
 A three-game series at home with Oakland was postponed earlier this month due to a positive test for COVID-19 among the A’s traveling party.
 LHP Marco Gonzales (5-2, 3.02 ERA) starts the opener for the Mariners, with the second game to be a collection of relievers with an opener.

 Diamondbacks: After Monday’s off day, LHP Madison Bumgarner (0-4, 7.52 ERA) is scheduled to start for Arizona in Anaheim on Tuesday against the Los Angeles Angels.